tanscon/mate-bot/README.md

 This is just a simple telegram bot that counts how many mate each user has drunk.

 # Origin
-This bot was mainly developed during the 35c3.So be aware the code quality should be low.
+This bot was mainly developed during the 35c3.So be aware the code quality is shit because of to many tschunks 😉.

 # Commands
 /start -->  starts the bot.
 While the bot is starting he will try to load the saved json file which must be located in the same directory.